Skip to content

 sh

-simdeck daemon restart --stream-quality low
+simdeck service restart --stream-quality low

 Check metrics: